Talmagett/VirusTester/README.md

 # VirusTester
-I created virus console application with C#, for Network security lesson in university
+I created virus console application with C#, for Network security lesson in university, ONLY FOR EDUCATION

+Antivirus will detect this as virus

 This application will listening for your input